 Policies and Procedures Intent Applicable Indicator Required for Compliance 9.
-Medical Services Each service agency shall have policies and procedures, including documentation, regarding medical services that are provided to the person with a developmental disability, where the service agency is providing assistance.
-(O.Reg.299/10, 7(1)3i) To promote health and well-being among people receiving services and supports from the agency Documentation provides valuable information regarding the person's medical and dental visits to ensure continued good health.
+Medical Services To promote health and well-being among people receiving services and supports from the agency Documentation provides valuable information regarding the person's medical and dental visits to ensure continued good health.
 To all service agencies.
 Policies and procedures (including documentation) regarding, medical services that are provided to the person with a developmental disability, where the service agency is providing assistance.
-Documentation could include: • Level of assistance is identified in the ISP • Medical appointment records • Notation in the Individual's record • Notation in the log book • Cumulative Health Records • Biological Timelines • Annual Medical Forms • Health Care Provider Visit Form • Medical Appointment Summary Forms • Health Care Treatment Record regarding medical services that are provided to the person with a developmental disability, where the service agency is providing assistance.
+Documentation could include: Level of assistance is identified in the ISP Medical appointment records Notation in the Individual's record Notation in the log book Cumulative Health Records Biological Timelines Annual Medical Forms Health Care Provider Visit Form Medical Appointment Summary Forms Health Care Treatment Record regarding medical services that are provided to the person with a developmental disability, where the service agency is providing assistance.
 Final/approved written & dated policies and procedures.

-Pol licies and Procedures Intent Applicable Indicator Required for Compliance - .
-Medication ▲ Iministration, Self sha pro doc adr me self by ch service agency all have policies and ocedures, including cumentation, regarding ministration of edication, including if-administration the person with a velopmental disability.
-Reg.299/10, 7(1)3ii) The intent is to ensure a systematic approach to ensure the safe and consistent administration of medication that reduces opportunity for error.
+Policies and Procedures Intent Applicable Indicator Required for Compliance 10.
+Medication A Administration, Self Each service agency shall have policies and procedures, including documentation, regarding administration of medication, including self-administration by the person with a developmental disability.
+(O.Reg.299/10, 7(1)3ii) The intent is to ensure a systematic approach to ensure the safe and consistent administration of medication that reduces opportunity for error.
 To ensure that the agency considers and articulates its approach to monitoring individuals' health addressing medical needs, and ensuring the safe and consistent administration and storage of medication.
 The documentation serves as written evidence of the administration of medication and provides a tool to identify and correct any problems in the administration of medications.
 To all service agencies.
 Policies and procedures, including documentation, regarding, administration of medication, including self-administration by the person with a developmental disability.
-Policies may reference: • Medication Administration Record • Medication Schedule • Master Medication Record Sign Off Sheet signed off by persons administering medications.
+Policies may reference : Medication Administration Record Medication Schedule Master Medication Record Sign Off Sheet signed off by persons administering medications.
 Final/approved written & dated policies and procedures.

 Policies and Procedures Intent Applicable Indicator Required for Compliance 11.
-Medication ▲ Errors, Refusals Each service agency shall have policies and procedures, including documentation, regarding any medication errors and any refusals to take any prescribed medication.
+Medication Errors, Refusals Each service agency shall have policies and procedures, including documentation, regarding any medication errors and any refusals to take any prescribed medication.
 (O.Reg.299/10, 7(1)3iii) To document medication errors in order to take any steps necessary to reduce risk and prevent future errors.
 The intent is to respect the rights of individuals while also meeting the obligation to provide supports and minimize physical harm; to ensure documentation is maintained in situations when individuals refuse to take prescribed medication.
 To all service agencies.
 Policies and procedures, including documentation regarding any medication errors and any refusals to take any prescribed medication.
-Policies may reference: • Medication Error Forms • Medication Incident Report • Serious Occurrence Report • Notation in the Individual's file • Notation in the log book • Notification and reporting process Final/approved written & dated policies and procedures.
+Policies may reference: Medication Error Forms Medication Incident Report Serious Occurrence Report Notation in the Individual's file Notation in the log book Notification and reporting process Final/approved written & dated policies and procedures.